tum-i4/Aggregatio/README.md

 The folders themselves contain a more detailed explanation about their content.
 In particular, the [ros](../ros) folder incorporates a detailed step by step guide on how to install and run the system, also including architectural details of the system.

 ## Authors
+*  Sergio Quijano, M.Sc. sergio.quijano.r@gmail.com
+*  Malte Neuss, M.Sc. malte.neuss@tum.de
 *  Ana Petrovska, M.Sc. ana.petrovska@tum.de